tconfrey/BrainTool/index.md

 <div class="row">
 <div class="cell left" >
-<h1> Tame your Tabs</h1>
+<h1 class="landing-header"> Tame your Tabs</h1>
 <h3>
-BrainTool organizes all your tabs and topics in the Topic Manager
+BrainTool organizes all your tabs and groups them by Topic.
 <br/><br/>
-Open and close groups of tabs for a Topic with a click.
+Open and close groups multiple tabs for a Topic with a click.
 </h3>
-<h1> Control your Browser</h1>
+<h1 class="landing-header"> Control your Browser</h1>
 <h3>
 Switch between contexts and tab groups with ease.
 Keep your workspace clean.
 <br/><br/>
 No longer fear closing a tab!
 </h3>
 <br/>
-<h1>Curate your Topics</h1>
+<h1 class="landing-header">Curate your Topics</h1>
 </div>
 <div class="cell right" >